All Episodes

 But he's ended wars in neither country.

-Both of them, I think it's certainly Iraq.
+Both of them, certainly Iraq.

 I mean, unquestionably, and I would make the case as well in Afghanistan.

-So Obama's decided to allow for more air strikes.
+So Obama's decided to allow for more airstrikes.

 We're in the midst of the fighting season there.

-The official press release for twenty four hours was now we think we have a and then now we think this is a milestone and this is an opening for peace talks.
+And their official press release, this was just a few weeks ago, the official press release for 24 hours was, well, now we think we have a, and now we think this is a milestone and this is an opening for peace talks.

-And I remember I was over I was actually over at CNN when this happened, and I I I had to take a moment to just take a beat to think about are they really this is really what the administration puts out there now to try to uh what?
+And I remember I was actually over at CNN when this happened, and I had to take a moment to just take a beat to think about: are they really, this is really what the administration puts out there now to try to create the perception that they actually know what they're doing and they have a plan?

-I said that that seemed like very faulty logic at the time, and it and since then, by the way, all reports from the Taliban are in support of that the new guy is in fact uh in some ways more of a hardliner uh than the old one.
+And since then, by the way, all reports from the Taliban are in support of that the new guy is, in fact, in some ways more of a hardliner than the old one.

-This boss actually might be uh might be worse.
+This boss actually might be worse.

 He's the new leader.

-I tell you all this because the Obama administration is slow to expand on these U.S. military air strikes in Afghanistan because they don't want to upset the peace process.
+I tell you all this because the Obama administration is slow to expand on these U.S. military airstrikes in Afghanistan because they don't want to upset the peace process.

 The negotiations that we've been hoping will bear fruit between the Afghan national government based in Kabul and the Taliban.